-- Surgery errors such as performing one incorrectly and more egregious negligence such as leaving tools in a patent’s body.
+- Surgery errors, such as performing one incorrectly, and more egregious negligence, such as leaving tools in a patient’s body.

-- Performing surgery that is unneeded for a patent’s medical issues.
+- Performing surgery that is unneeded for a patient’s medical issues.

 - Giving improper medications or prescribing the wrong dosage.